The Modern Sales Closer’s Sales Mantra

 As many of my clients could tell you, I am also a huge fan of the movie Glengarry Glen Ross.
 The mantra in the movie “Always Be Closing” embodies the GGR belief that there is no such thing as a bad lead, just bad closers.
 You can sell almost anything to anyone if you are a great salesperson.

-Whilst the ruthless high pressure tactics and the ‘Always Be Closing’ mantra of the 80’s may have gone out of fashion this does mean sales professionals should take their eye of the prize or stop trying to continuously improve their closing ratios.
+Whilst the ruthless high-pressure tactics and the ‘Always Be Closing’ mantra of the 80s may have gone out of fashion this doesn’t mean sales professionals should take their eye off the prize or stop trying to continuously improve their closing ratios.

-Focusing on closing and improving your closing rate by 5% or 10% makes a huge difference to a business’s revenue potential, for many SME’s it can be the difference between 10’s of thousands to 100’s of thousands of dollars of revenue every year, which of course will be reflected in the bonuses and commissions of the sales professionals that improve their closing performance.
+Focusing on closing and improving your closing rate by 5% or 10% makes a huge difference to a business’s revenue potential, for many Small, Medium Enterprises, it can be the difference between 10’s of thousands to 100’s of thousands of additional dollars of revenue every year, which of course will be reflected in the bonuses and commissions of the sales professionals that improve their closing performance.

-The why (closing more sales) hasn’t change, it’s the how.
+The why (closing more sales) hasn’t changed, it’s the how.

 HubSpot’s suggested the ‘Always be Helping’ Sales Mantra